Science and Innovation Fund (Costa Rica): Call for Bids 2015/2016

 More information and documents

 The FCO will sign a standard grant contract with all successful bidders.
 The terms of the contract and standard grant agreement are not negotiable.
-The Grant Contract form and other documents can be found here: Grant Contract Short Formand Services and Goods Contract .
+The Grant Contract form and other documents can be found here: Grant Contract Short Form Grant Contract Short Form (MS Word Document, 165KB) and Services and Goods Contract Services and Goods Contract (MS Word Document, 277KB) .

 Please read all guidance and ensure that project proposals are designed and submitted in accordance with it.
 Proposals that do not meet the criteria and guidance will be rejected.
 The following documents are: